Balfour Project is committed to protecting your privacy. We ensure that all your personal information is held securely and safely.

 We take reasonable steps to ensure that any information we hold about you is protected, and have put in place suitable physical, electronic and managerial procedures to safeguard and secure the data we process.
 Persons processing data on behalf of Balfour Project do so in accordance with this policy.

-We will be using marketing automation platform Mailchimp to send you e-newsletters (if you have consented to receiving them), and to track whether you have chosen to unsubscribe (so that we can amend our own records to ensure you do not receive communications from us that you have explicitly chosen not to receive).
+We will be using marketing automation platform Mailchimp to send you e-newsletters, and to track whether you have chosen to unsubscribe (so that we can amend our own records to ensure you do not receive communications from us that you have explicitly chosen not to receive).

 You, as the data subject, may request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention, such as the need to retain 7 years of donation records for financial audits.